Seedling Tree Sale

 The annual tree sale is one of the district’s longest standing programs.
 Each year the district offers low-cost seedling trees and shrubs for sale.
-They also provide technical assistance and information to citizens of Weston County with the goal of establishing conservation tree plantings including shelterbelts, field or livestock windbreaks, living snow fences and/or wildlife habitat areas.
+They also provide technical assistance and information to citizens of Weston County with the goal of establishing conservation tree plantings including shelterbelts, field or livestock windbreaks, living snow fences, riparian plantings, and wildlife habitat areas.

 In addition to the seedling trees and shrubs, the District also offers potted trees and shrubs for sale.
-See our order form for more information and current prices.
+They are sourced from a nursery in Utah.
+See the order form for current prices and availability.

 Check out the following guides to help you choose the right species and plant them correctly courtesy of Wyoming NRCS and Colorado State Forestry:

 Proper planting and care is also important in the successes of your new trees and shrubs.
 Check out the Wyoming Tree Owners Manual, courtesy of Wyoming State Forestry, and the Planting Guide for planting your seedling trees, courtesy of Colorado State University, to help you give your trees the best chance at not only surviving, but thriving in your landscape.

 Watering your trees